Generative Modeling by Inclusive Neural Random Fields with Applications in Image Generation and Anomaly Detection: The inclusive-NRF approach

 Recently, stochastic gradient samplers have emerged in simulating posterior samples in large-scale Bayesian inference, such as SGLD (stochastic gradient Langevin dynamics) \cite{sgld} and SGHMC (Stochastic Gradient Hamiltonian Monte Carlo) \cite{sghmc}.
 To illustrate, consider the posterior $p(\theta|\mathcal{D})$ of model parameters $\theta$ given the observed dataset $\mathcal{D}$, with abuse of notation.
 We have $p(\theta|\mathcal{D}) \propto \exp \left[ \sum_{x \in \mathcal{D}} \log p_\theta(x) + \log p(\theta) \right] $, which is taken as the target distribution.
 Instead of using full-data gradients $\frac{\partial}{\partial \theta} \log p(\theta|\mathcal{D})$, which needs a sweep over the entire dataset, these samplers subsample the dataset and use stochastic gradients $ \frac{\partial}{\partial \theta} \left[ \frac{|\tilde{\mathcal{D}|}}{|\mathcal{D}|} \sum_{x \in \tilde{\mathcal{D}}} \log p_\theta(x) + \log p(\theta) \right] $ in the dynamic simulation, where $\tilde{\mathcal{D}} \subset \mathcal{D}$ is a subsampled data subset.
 In this manner, the computation cost is significantly reduced in each iteration and such Bayesian inference methods scale to large datasets.

 In practice, sampling is based on a discretization of the continuous dynamics.
 Despite the discretization error and the noise introduced by the stochastic gradients, it can be shown that simulating the discretized dynamics with stochastic gradients also leads to the target distribution as the stationary distribution, when the step sizes are annealed to zero at a certain rate.
-The convergence of SGLD/SGHMC is provided in Theorem \ref{theorem:SGLD}, which are summarized from \cite{Sato2014ApproximationAO,sghmc,ma2015complete}.
+The convergence of SGLD/SGHMC can be obtained from \cite{Sato2014ApproximationAO,sghmc,ma2015complete}, as summarized in Theorem \ref{theorem:SGLD}.

 \begin{theorem} Denote the target density as $p(z;\lambda)$ with given $\lambda$.
 Assume that one can compute a noisy, unbiased estimate $\Delta(z;\lambda)$ (a stochastic gradient) to the gradient $\frac{\partial}{\partial z} \log p(z;\lambda)$.
 For a sequence of asymptotically vanishing time-steps $\left\lbrace \delta_l, l \ge 1 \right\rbrace$ (satisfying $\sum_{l=1}^\infty \delta_l = \infty$ and $\sum_{l=1}^\infty \delta_l^2 < \infty$) and an i.i.d. noise sequence $\eta^{(l)}$, the SGLD iterates as follows, starting from $z^{(0)}$: